cjcarlson/embarcadero/README.md

 It's aggressively incomplete, with more to come hopefully.
 That would ideally include:
 - parallelized prediction to Make More Faster
 - compatibility with other BART engines/possibility to select one manually
-- clever use of random effects like a year covariate for tSDMs

 __Can I help__?